technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 Dynamics 365, ensuring effective escalation handling and seamless communication.

-# Exercise 3: Add and Activate Copilot Bot in Dynamic 365
+## Exercise 3: Add and activate Copilot Bot in Dynamics 365

-In this exercise, you'll integrate your Copilot bot into Dynamics 365 by adding it to the Customer Service workspace.
+In this exercise, you'll integrate your Copilot bot into Dynamics 365 Customer Service by adding it to the Customer Service workspace.
 This process involves connecting the bot to the existing workstream and verifying its activation to ensure it is functioning correctly.

-## Task 1: Add Bot in Dynamic 365
+### Task 1: Add Bot in Dynamics 365

 1. Click on **Customer Service workspace** to explore the apps.